-In the event an immigration official requests access to a private area of a school, to interview a student, or to provide other information about a student, the request shall be initially denied.
+In the event an immigration official requests access to a private area of a school, to interview a student, or to provide other information about a student, the request shall be initially denied, and staff may not confirm whether or not a student attends the school.
 The school shall inform the official that 4J procedures require that such requests go through the superintendent's office which will respond to such requests, and refer the official to the superintendent's office at the 4J Ed Center.
 The school should then immediately contact the superintendent's office.
-The superintendent or designee, in consultation with legal counsel, will determine if the request should be granted.
+The superintendent or designee will decline any request to access a student or student information for purposes of federal immigration law enforcement unless it is determined, in consultation with legal counsel, that compliance with the request is required by law, court order or court issued warrant.